-Despite Yale’s national recognition for providing benefits to female employees, many mothers who work for the University are still struggling to find affordable day care for their children.
+Despite Yale’s national recognition for providing benefits to female employees, many mothers who work for the University are still struggling to find an affordable daycare center for their children.

 This month, Yale was selected for the sixth year in a row by Working Mother magazine as one of the “100 Best Companies” in America for working mothers — but the mothers tell a different story.
 Yale does not have its own day care center, and the seven centers affiliated with the University cost over $1,300 a month for full-time care.
 Faculty, staff and graduate student employees interviewed said that while Yale’s parenting resources are numerous, many working mothers cannot afford available day care both in New Haven and on campus, forcing them to seek cheaper centers outside the city.

 “I would love to see more child care,” said biology professor Valerie Horsley, who sits on the Women Faculty Forum steering committee — a gender equity group for Yale faculty.
 “It’s good for the students to see faculty having a life and having a family and having a job.”

 When Horsley came to Yale in 2009, she was unable to find a day care slot for her daughter, who was almost three years old.
 Finding that there were too few day care spaces for children under three, Horsley said she sent her daughter to the Apple Tree Children’s Center in Hamden.
 Currently, there are only 16 slots available for babies on Yale’s main campus, excluding the Medical School and West Campus, she added.